Skip to Main Content

 Getting Started at the library

-7. Enjoy the UF Libraries!
+8. Enjoy the UF Libraries!
 We encourage respectful use of these public places.
 Read more about appropriate conduct here.

 Using AI in Library Research

-Artificial Intelligence (AI) technologies are available in library resources.
+Artificial Intelligence (AI) technologies are available for library research.
 These tools are changing the processes of literature searching, synthesizing, and writing.
 AI technology offers great opportunities and carries significant limitations.
 AI can provide personalized learning experiences, contribute to practical skill development, extend accessibility, and enhance research capabilities.
 However, when incorporating AI based tools, especially generative AI, into your academic or daily activities it is imperative to understand their limitations.
 Despite appearances, AI models including Large Language Models (LLMs) do not possess the independent thought or the self-awareness of humans.
 AI can misinform.
 AI is biased.
 It is your responsibility to develop AI Literacy.
 Understand bias and acknowledge limitations of the AI tools you use, use judgement in assessing AI outputs, protect your privacy and prevent academic integrity concerns.
 UF members have access to UF GPT: Microsoft Copilot, protected by UF-Microsoft data agreement.
 Be sure to confirm acceptable use of AI tools with your instructors, fellow researchers, and potential publishers.

 University of Florida Home Page